 Marie Stopes herself was not the founder of our global partnership of sexual and reproductive health providers.
-The first clinic was started in 1976 by Dr Tim Black, Jean Black, and Phil Harvey, opening on the site of the original Marie Stopes Mothers' Clinic in London.
+The international organisation was started in 1976 by Dr Tim Black, Jean Black, and Phil Harvey, who also re-opened the clinic on the site of the original Marie Stopes Mothers' Clinic in London.